What Is Real Honey Made Of?

 Invertase splits sucrose into dextrose and levulose.
 Diastase converts starch to maltose and helps stabilize honey in storage.
 Glucose oxidase and catalase form hydrogen peroxide, which is the antibacterial component of honey.

-Organic compounds, often called honey volatiles, create the variety of smells in honey.
+Organic compounds, often called honey volatiles, create a variety of smells in honey.
 The compounds come from both bees and the flowering blooms that provided nectar.

-The volatiles that specifically come from plants, like terpenes, norisoprenoids and benzene, are used to determine where honey originates.
-The plant-compounds point to plant species that allow scientists to pinpoint geographical origins.
+The volatiles that specifically comes from plants, like terpenes, norisoprenoids and benzene, are used to determine where honey originates.
+The plant compounds point to plant species that allow scientists to pinpoint geographical origins.